Well, here we are. The Christmas season has finally arrived.

 And with it comes the sights, sounds, smells, tastes and emotions that time of year always brings.

-The city's annual Christmas parade is just a week away and residents are looking forward to the colorful floats, marching bands and an early visit from old St. Nick himself.
+The city's annual Christmas parade, presented by Main Street Texarkana, is set for Dec.
+4 and crowds will enjoy the colorful floats, marching bands and an early visit from old St. Nick himself.
+This year the parade has a special theme marking the city's 150th anniversary.

 In the days to come families will be putting up their Christmas trees, young and old delighting in the sparkling lights and bright decorations.
 If the tree is freshly cut, then the fragrant aroma of evergreen will fill the room as well.

-Many radio stations, stores and offices feature Christmas music this time of year.
-The songs run the gamut, From traditional favorites like "Silent Night" and "Oh Come All Ye Faithful" to more modern songs like "Jingle Bell Rock" and "Blue Christmas" to the latest numbers and re-recordings by today's artists .Holiday music offers something for everyone.
+Many stores and offices feature Christmas music this time of year.
+Radio stations, too.
+The songs run the gamut, From traditional favorites like "Silent Night" and "Oh Come All Ye Faithful" to more modern songs like "Jingle Bell Rock" and "Blue Christmas" to the latest numbers and re-recordings by today's artists, holiday music offers something for everyone.

 Then there the shopping experience.
 Plenty of toys for all ages in the stores.